Kashmira On Govinda-Sunita & Krushna Tiff: Krushna Is Caught In The Middle Of An Unreasonable Couple

 Kashmira Reacts To Sunita’s Statement!

-Sunita had said that she wouldn't attend Kashmira and Krushna's kids' birthday because of their behaviour, regarding the same Kashmira says, "I have no idea what behaviour she is talking about."
+Sunita had said that she wouldn't attend Kashmira and Krushna's kids' birthday because of their behaviour; regarding the same Kashmira says, "I have no idea what behaviour she is talking about."

 Sunita & Govinda Didn’t Come To See Their Kids In The Hospital